late-cretaceous/chord-generator/src/docs/architectural-guidelines.md

 If you encounter any of these patterns, refactor immediately:

 1. **Domain Bypassing**: A high-level module imports a utility module from another domain
-   - ❌ `logic.js` imports `voice-leading-analysis.js`
+   - ❌ `logic.js` imports `harmonic-rhythm.js`
+   - ✅ `logic.js` calls `structural-progression.js` which uses `harmonic-rhythm.js`

+2. **Cross-domain Utility Access**: A utility module from one domain accessed by another domain
+   - ❌ `voice-leading-analysis.js` used directly by `structural-progression.js`
-   - ✅ `logic.js` calls `voicing.js` which uses `voice-leading-analysis.js`
+   - ✅ `structural-progression.js` communicates with `voicing.js` which then uses `voice-leading-analysis.js`

-2. **Functionality Duplication**: Similar functionality implemented in multiple places
+3. **Functionality Duplication**: Similar functionality implemented in multiple places
-   - ❌ Leading tone optimization in both `logic.js` and `voicing.js`
+   - ❌ Rhythm application logic in both `logic.js` and `structural-progression.js`
-   - ✅ Leading tone optimization only in `voicing.js`
+   - ✅ Rhythm application logic only in `structural-progression.js`

-3. **Utility Exposure**: A domain's internal utilities are exposed to outside modules
+4. **Utility Exposure**: A domain's internal utilities are exposed to outside modules
-   - ❌ Exporting `analyzeLeadingTone()` for use outside the voice domain
+   - ❌ Exporting `createRhythmPattern()` for use outside the structural domain
-   - ✅ Encapsulating leading tone analysis within the voice domain
+   - ✅ Encapsulating rhythm pattern creation within the structural domain

-4. **Responsibility Leakage**: A high-level module manages low-level details
+5. **Responsibility Leakage**: A high-level module manages low-level details
-   - ❌ `logic.js` handling leading tone placement
+   - ❌ `logic.js` handling harmonic rhythm calculations
-   - ✅ `logic.js` delegating ALL voice concerns to `voicing.js`
+   - ✅ `logic.js` delegating ALL structural concerns to `structural-progression.js`

-5. **Circular Dependencies**: Modules depending on each other directly or indirectly
+6. **Circular Dependencies**: Modules depending on each other directly or indirectly
    - ❌ `voice-leading-analysis.js` imports from `voicing.js`
    - ✅ Both modules import from utility modules or core constants